jasperyzh/jy.com/src/content/blog/2024/241205-rabbit holes goes on forever.md

 The animation for the center image is straightforward.
 Animate its `height` and `width` from `100vh` and `100vw`.
 An open-ended animation means the image will animate to its size within the grid.

-You’re animating based on the parent, so set a `view-timeline` on that element.
+You're animating based on the parent, so set a `view-timeline` on that element.

 ``` css
 main section:first-of-type {